studoverse/Kotlift/README.md

 * Lambdas / closures
 * Maps / dictionaries and sets
 * Enums
-* (Data) classes with opening & closing brackets in same line or without brackets at all
+* (Data) classes or functions with opening & closing brackets in same line or without brackets at all
 * Line-wrapped function and class definitions
 * Unnamed constructor parameter
 * ...